Infection Prevention and Control Education & Resources

 During the next year, AAOHN will be offering various educational opportunities where OHNs can gain more knowledge and skills in infection prevention and control, teach others infection prevention and control best practices and guide employers in the development of infection prevention and control protocols.
 The education will be delivered via:

-- A free live and on-demand webinar on infection prevention and control.
+- A free live and on-demand webinar on infection prevention and control in 2018.

 - A free interactive 2018 AAOHN National Conference session, designed to train-the-trainer in infection prevention and control.